You’ve got a trip coming up and you think “OMG, what am I going to eat?!”

 I’ve found this to be the best thriving traveler’s trick: WRAPS!

-What can you put in a wrapper?
+What can you put in a wrap?
 Anything from the items I mentioned above under “Salads.”
-I just find wrappers to be more portable food than a salad, so therefore, I prefer them.
+I just find wraps to be more portable food than a salad, so therefore, I prefer them.

-This is one example of my quick wrap when on the road: wrapper filled with smoked fish, sprouts, arugula, and olives, drizzled with pre-made olive oil and lemon dressing.
-Two of these make a complete, healthy and tasty lunch or dinner.
+This is one example of my quick wrap when on the road: wrap or tortilla filled with smoked fish, sprouts, arugula, and olives, drizzled with pre-made olive oil and lemon dressing.
+Two of these make a complete, healthy, and tasty lunch or dinner.

 7. Ordering dinner